 3 Scary Copywriting Mistakes And How To Avoid Them

 Copywriting – the ability to write with the objective of persuading people to take the action you want them to – is a necessary business skill in today’s digital world.
-Whether you write copy yourself or outsource it, here are three mistakes to avoid.
+Whether you write the copy yourself or outsource it, here are three mistakes to avoid.

 - Talking About Features Instead Of Benefits